Skip to content Go to the menu

 Content type: Page

-University life offers a wealth of enriching experiences and opportunities.
+Student life at the university offers a wealth of enriching experiences and opportunities.
 It is a special time to grow, build relationships, get to know yourself better, and gain maturity.
-The University of Montpellier is fully committed to fostering this dynamic.
-Student GuideDownload Meet, grow, share Across all campuses and in spaces dedicated to student life, numerous initiatives provide opportunities to have fun, relax, and develop transferable skills that are essential for academic success.
-The University of Montpellier also welcomes many international students, who fully contribute to the richness and diversity of campus life.
-Cultural and sports activities, student organizations, and festive events: everything is designed to foster social connections, personal growth, and a smooth journey throughout your academic career.
-A specific and innovative annual program, titled “Boost Your English,” is offered to all students.
-It consists of a variety of activities led by English-speaking instructors that allow students to practice English for free in a fun way (tours of Montpellier, weekend trips, pottery workshops, etc.).
-Art workshops are regularly organized, particularly during vacation periods, to introduce students to new skills or help them improve: painting, theater, photography, botanical drawing, etc. Listening, Supporting, Taking Action The university also provides essential support for students facing difficulties.
-Whether it’s about breaking out of isolation, dealing with a precarious situation, or receiving psychological or social support, several services are available to listen to and support them.
-The Office of Student Life (BVE), a true driving force behind campus life, coordinates, organizes, and supports numerous initiatives within the university.
+The University of Montpellier’s initiatives are fully aligned with this spirit.
+Student GuideDownload Student Life Master PlanDownload Meet, Grow, Share Across all campuses and in spaces dedicated to student life, numerous initiatives provide opportunities to have fun, relax, and develop transferable skills that are essential for academic success.
+The University of Montpellier also welcomes many international students, who contribute fully to the richness and diversity of campus life.
+Cultural and athletic activities, student organizations, and festive events: everything is designed to foster social connections, personal growth, and a smooth academic journey.
+A specialized and innovative annual program called “Boost Your English” is offered to all students.
+It consists of a variety of activities led by English-speaking facilitators that allow students to practice English for free in a fun way (tours of Montpellier, weekend trips, pottery workshops, etc.).
+Art workshops are regularly organized, particularly during school breaks, to help students get started or improve their skills in areas such as painting, theater, photography, botanical drawing, and more.
+Listening, Supporting, Taking Action The university also provides essential support for students facing difficulties.
+Whether it’s a matter of breaking out of isolation, coping with a precarious situation, or receiving psychological or social support, several services are available to listen to and support them.
+The Office of Student Life (BVE), the driving force behind campus life, coordinates, organizes, and supports numerous initiatives within the university.
 All of these initiatives are made possible in large part by the Student and Campus Life Contribution (CVEC).
-Finally, the Solidarity and Student Initiative Development Fund (FSDIE) supports both student association initiatives and students facing difficulties.
+Finally, the Solidarity and Student Initiative Development Fund (FSDIE) provides support both for student association initiatives and for students facing difficulties.

 Open Days of the University of Montpellier